 The travel sector is an integral part of the Virginia economy.
 Visitors generate significant economic benefits to households, businesses, and government alike and represent a critical driver of the state's future.
-How critical?
-In 2021, tourism-supported jobs accounted for 5.2% of all jobs in the state.
+In 2022, tourism-supported jobs accounted for 5.5% of all jobs in the

 By monitoring the visitor economy, policymakers can inform decisions regarding the funding and prioritization of the sector's development.
 They can also carefully monitor its successes and future needs.
-This is particularly true for Virginia as it builds upon its tourism economy.
+This is particularly true for Virginia as it builds upon its visitor economy.